ir-nlp-csui/sampiran/README.md

 Please cite the following paper if you use this dataset for your project/publication:

 * Emmanuella Anggi Siallagan and Ika Alfina. _Poetry Generation for Indonesian Pantun: Comparison Between SeqGAN and GPT-2_.
-In Jurnal Ilmu Komputer dan Informasi (Journal of Computer Science and Information) Vol xx Issue xx January 2023 _(Minor Revision)_.
+In Jurnal Ilmu Komputer dan Informasi (Journal of Computer Science and Information) Vol 1x No x February 2023 _(Minor Revision)_.

 ## Licence